 be used to assess exposure, affect government policy and keep the public informed.

-There are cheaper methods of measuring some of the gaseous pollutants, such as nitrogen dioxide, using
+There are cheaper, less accurate methods of measuring some of the gaseous pollutants, such as nitrogen dioxide,

-diffusion tubes.
-These cost only tens of pounds and can be kept in place for a few weeks and then sent
+using diffusion tubes.
+These cost only tens of pounds and each tube can be kept in place for a few weeks and then

-to a laboratory for analysis.
-These only provide an average concentration and are also less accurate
+sent to a laboratory for analysis.
+However, each tube only provides an average concentration over a short period,

 indoor air quality can be tricky, as there are many possible sources of pollution, and it can be hard to